google/flax/docs_nnx/guides/filters_guide.md

 print(f'{is_param((), nnx.VariableState(type=nnx.Param, value=0)) = }')
 ```

-## The Filter DSL
+## The `Filter` DSL

-To avoid users having to create these functions, Flax NNX exposes a small DSL, formalized
-as the `nnx.filterlib.Filter` type, which lets users pass types, booleans, ellipsis,
-tuples/lists, etc, and converts them to the appropriate predicate internally.
+To help users avoid having to create functions mentioned in the previous section, Flax NNX exposes a small domain specific language ([DSL](https://en.wikipedia.org/wiki/Domain-specific_language)), formalized as the [`nnx.filterlib.Filter`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/filterlib.html) type.
+The `Filter` DSL allows users to pass types, booleans, ellipsis, tuples/lists, etc, and converts them to the appropriate predicate internally.

-Here is a list of all the callable Filters included in Flax NNX and their DSL literals
+Here is a list of all the callable `Filter`s included in Flax NNX, and their corresponding DSL literals (when available):
-(when available):

 | Literal | Callable | Description |